 File Naming Conventions References

-For some examples of file naming policies used in various industries and institutions please refer the list below.
+For some examples of file naming policies used in various industries and institutions please refer the list below and also request to download the exadox WIZ file naming policy planner.
+This software wizard comes with ready-built file naming conventions that can be easily personalized to suit your specific operational requirements.

 We are providing this list as a reference only and do not endorse any specific file naming standard described because this can be unique to each organization or department.
-Our eXadox semi-automated file naming software (visit: eXadox DT or eXadox MSO) comes with templates that are similar to the conventions that are documented.
+Our eXadox policy planning wizard (eXadox WIZ) and our eXadox semi-automated file naming software (eXadox DT and eXadox EXP) come with templates that are similar to the conventions that are documented.
 These templates can be modified or new ones may be created by the user to satisfy specific requirements.

 The following is a compilation of reference articles and specifications that describe the file naming recommended or used in various industries, institutions and government offices.
 They all have their own merit but may not be the most suitable for your unique working environment.
 You may use anyone or combination of them to establish your own filing policy.
-To help you establish your structure and to get some info on how eXadox structured file naming works, please request a free copy of the eXadox template building worksheet containing multiple samples.
-If you wish to institute one of the file naming methods described in the list below and have questions, please communicate with us using the Request Form.
-You may also contact us directly.
+To help you plan your file naming structure, please request a free trial of the eXadox WIZ.
+This policy planning wizard contains multiple file naming convention samples that you could use to mix and match to create your personalized file naming convention.

 Reference List